Aboriginal Languages Act 2017

 The Aboriginal Languages Act 2017 is a New South Wales statute that is the first law in Australia to recognise the importance of the languages of the first nations people and the history of government decisions to suppress Aboriginal languages in New South Wales.
 The Act recognises that Aboriginal languages are part of the cultural heritage of New South Wales and Aboriginal people are the custodians of these languages and have the right to control and nurture them.
-The Act establishes a statutory body to be known as the Aboriginal Languages Trust.
+The Act establishes a statutory body known as the Aboriginal Languages Trust.